Mont Froid: Geology

 The Mont Froid is mainly made of blackish schists with an underlying basement of gypsum.

 History

-On the mountain, which thanks to its locations can control a large part of the Moncenisio plateau and Maurienne valley floor, was built at the end of the XIX century a large fortress (Ouvrage du Mont-Froid).
+On the mountain, which thanks to its locations can control a large part of the Moncenisio plateau and Maurienne valley floor, was built at the end of the 19th century a large fortress (Ouvrage du Mont-Froid).
 The area was later included in the ligne Maginot fortifications, and during the II World War saw some fights facing the chasseurs alpins (French Army) and the German mountain troops.

-Nowadays Mont Froid is still used by the French Army for military exercise, mainly in winter, in order to train mountain troops to high-mountain survival techniques.
+Nowadays Mont Froid is still used by the French Army for military exercise, mainly in winter, to train mountain troops to high-mountain survival techniques.

 Access to the summit

 The summit can be reached on foot starting from the refuge du Petit Mont Cenis.
 The itinerary doesn't require alpinistic skills but some hiking experience and is quite popular among hikers also because its historical interest.
 The ascent to Mont Froid can be easily combined with the neioghbouring Pointe de Bellecombe.